Expert Authority: 9 Proven Ways to Build Visibility, Trust, and Clients (Without Posting More Content)

 Jeremy aims to deliver 10x return for his clients — a useful benchmark for evaluating coaching ROI: what will you do differently once you’re mentored?

-6. Start with one step — momentum beats perfection
+Start with one step — momentum beats perfection

 “Take the one step… and never quit.”

-I like to tell my coaching clients that the journey to expert authority isn’t a single destination; it’s an ongoing practice.
+The journey to expert authority isn’t a single destination; it’s an ongoing practice.
 The most important action is the first small, deliberate step.
 From there, consistency and persistence do the heavy lifting.

-7. Practical next steps you can take today
+Practical next steps you can take today

 Here are practical actions you can take right now: